xen-troops/moulin/docs/user-reference.rst

 There are two main parts of each `component` description: :code:`sources` and :code:`builder`.

-:code:`sources` should contain list of source code definition, which will be fetched prior starting a build:
+:code:`sources` is optional and can contain list of source code definition, which will be fetched prior starting a build:

 .. code-block:: yaml